 In terms of dry weight, carbs make up 66% of dry oats, with 11% of the total carbs being dietary fiber.

-Oatmeal is an excellent source of protein averaging around 15% proteins in terms of dry weight.
+Oatmeal is an excellent source of high-quality protein averaging around 15% proteins in terms of dry weight.
 One cup of cooked oatmeal can range between 5 and 6 grams of protein!

 Oatmeal is an excellent source of fiber, containing both soluble and insoluble fibers that will help to lower cholesterol and manage your blood sugar levels.